kaskol10/ecr-optimizer/DEPLOYMENT.md

 ### Option 1: IAM Role for Service Account (IRSA) - Recommended for EKS

+IRSA allows pods to assume an IAM role without storing credentials in Kubernetes.
+The Helm chart automatically configures the ServiceAccount with the proper annotation.

+#### Step 1: Create IAM Role and Trust Policy

-1. Create an IAM role with ECR permissions:
+1. Create an IAM role with ECR permissions.
+The role needs these permissions:

 ```json
 {